joshpeyton/vagrant-wordpress-lemp-stack/README.md

 * Install VirtualBox
 * Install Vagrant
 * Download Wordpress
+* (Optional) Install vagrant-digitalocean plugin to use Digital Ocean as a provider.
+Also be sure to create an SSH key.

 ## Usage
 1. Download Wordpress or backup current Wordpress file structure
 2. Copy all files to /www/prod folder
 3. If copying current Wordpress site, export MySQL tables to SQL file, copy to /database/ folder
 4. Configure files or leave defaults(see Configuration section)
-5. In terminal, cd into directory, run "vagrant up" (no quotes)
+5. In terminal, cd into directory, run "vagrant up" (no quotes).
+To use Digital Ocean as provider, run "vagrant up --provider=digital_ocean"

 ##Configuration
 1. Edit Vagrantfile settings under "CONFIGURE BOX VARIABLES"